Drunk While Flying: Minnesota’s Avian Alcoholics0

 - Police Stops: What Would You Do In This Situation?

-- Ben Carson’s Daily Crises Continue After the Doctor Takes a Licking in Iowa
+- Ben Carson’s Daily Crises Continue as the Dr. Takes a Licking in Iowa

 - FL Senate Considering Bill to Ban Local Bans on Fracking